+Originally produced on Broadway in 1936 starring Noël Coward and Gertrude Lawrence, the audience would be able to select three of the plays for performance that evening, ensuring that no performance of Tonight at 8:30 was ever the same.
 Audiences can expect Coward's sophisticated comic touch as well as some works inspired by his middle-class Middlesex family origins.
 Many consider Coward's one-acts to be among the finest examples of English language short-plays.

 The Antaeus Company has double-cast each production with members of its ensemble, including Rhonda Aldrich, John Apicella, Gigi Bermingham, Bill Brochtrup, Anne Gee Byrd, Emily Chase, Josh Clark, JD Cullum, Ramon DeOcampo, Dawn Didawick, Francia DiMase, Nike Doukas, Emily Eiden, Angela Goethals, Harry Groener, Jeanie Hackett, Shannon Holt, Tamara Krinsky, Dakin Matthews, Adam Meyer, Lynn Milgrim, Jeffrey Nordling, Angela Paton, Melinda Peterson, Christina Pickles, Ray Porter, Kirsten Potter, Lawrence Pressman, Philip Proctor, John Prosky, Raphael Sbarge, Ned Schmidtke, Devon Sorvari, Susan Sullivan, Kitty Swink, Peter Van Norden, Geoffrey Wade, Laura Wernette, Amelia White, Mirron Willis, and Alicia Wollerton.